 Hiring a defence lawyer that has the knowledge and experience to look at your case is essential.
 People underestimate how important legal representation is, especially when you’re charged for something that could be life-changing.

-Having a criminal record could deprive you of future employment and housing, so taking steps to talk to a defence lawyer is the best move.
-At Ross Lutz Barristers, we offer free consultations.
-This initial consultation allows us to learn some of your case’s particulars and determine the best possible defence for your case.
+Having a criminal record could deprive you of future employment and housing, so taking steps to talk to a defence lawyer is a great move.
+At Alberta Legal, we offer free consultations.
+This initial consultation allows us to learn some of your case’s particulars and determine the defence you deserve.

 My child/relative/friend/spouse has just been arrested.
 How do i bail them out?

 This is one of our most frequently asked questions.
 When the alleged offenders are arrested, they must wait for their bail hearing to see if they should be released back into the public while they await trial.
 The law only requires that police bring the alleged offenders to the court within 24 hours.

 Bail hearings happen quickly, so the first step is to contact a defence lawyer to advise you on the process.
 Since you want to bail out the alleged offender, you are considered the “surety.”
 You must fit the minimum requirements for a surety.

 - Paying The Specified Amount, If Payment Is Required